DeNemchenko/Web-Design-Portfolio-Projects/Animal Trading Card/README.md

-# Animal Trading Cards
+# FEND Project #1: Animal Trading Cards

 ## Overview

+The **Animal Trading Cards** is the first project of Udacity [Frontend Web Development Fundamentals](https://emc.udacity.com/c/oneten-scholarship/catalog/Ps0S9U5suW8IHily/i/nd/nd0011-oneten-p1) nanodegree program.
 The design prototype used in this project is inspired by trading cards and features a fish you might recognize from a popular animated film.

 You’ll be creating the card and swapping out the fish with an animal of your choice.